The Warriors of AniKituhwa

 Marie Junaluska, Chrissy Arch of the Wolftown Community, and Dr. Carmaleta Monteith chose the original members in 2004.
 The original Warriors included Elder Walker Calhoun, who passed away in 2012, Bo Taylor, Sonny Ledford, Daniel Tramper, John Grant, Jr., Bullet Standingdeer, and Will Tushka.
 These men were designated official cultural ambassadors by resolution of the Tribal Council of the Eastern Band of Cherokee Indians in February of 2005, which is a rare honor.

-At the same time, the Museum of the Cherokee Indian became their official sponsor.
+At the same time, the Museum of the Cherokee People became their official sponsor.
 Barbara Duncan, former Education Director at the Museum of the Cherokee Indian, led the research into the period-appropriate clothing that you see the Warriors wear today.

 Cherokee Honor